-Reduction in mobility is a proxy for measuring the time individuals stay at home, and is associated with reductions in SARS-CoV-2 transmission and COVID-19 cases.22 A study using GPS data from cellular devices found that the introduction of the FFCRA in the United States increased the average number of hours at home by 4.2%.23
+Reduction in mobility is a proxy for measuring the time individuals stay at home, and is associated with reductions in SARS-CoV-2 transmission and COVID-19 cases.
+22 A study using GPS data from cellular devices found that the introduction of the FFCRA in the United States increased the average number of hours at home by 4.2%.
+23

-Figure 1 shows the estimated daily number of COVID-19 cases per state in states that introduced the FFCRA, as compared with control.
-After adjustment for a variety of factors, states that introduced the FFCRA saw approximately a 50% decrease in confirmed COVID-19 cases per state per day.24 This is equivalent to about 1 prevented case per day per 1,300 workers.
+Figure 1 shows the estimated daily number of COVID-19 cases per state in states that introduced the FFCRA, relative to comparator states.
+After adjustment for a variety of factors, the introduction of FFCRA was associated with an approximately 50% decrease in confirmed COVID-19 cases per state per day.24 This is equivalent to about 1 prevented case per day per 1,300 workers.

 Figure 1.
-Impact of Two Week Paid Sick Leave Program on the Number of Daily COVID-19 Cases per State in the United States
+Association Between a Two Week Paid Sick Leave Program and the Number of Daily COVID-19 Cases per State in the United States

-Bar chart showing the impact of the introduction of FFCRA, a two-week paid sick leave program enacted on March 18, 2020, in the United States, on the number of daily COVID-19 cases per state, as compared with control.
+Bar chart showing the association between the introduction of FFCRA, a two-week paid sick leave program enacted on March 18, 2020, in the United States, and the number of daily COVID-19 cases per state, relative to comparator states.
 From March 8 to May 11, 2020, in 30 U.S. States.
-The analysis was adjusted for the presence of a stay-at-home order, number of tests per day, calendar week, day of the week, and state.
+The analysis was adjusted for the presence of a stay-athome order, number of tests per day, calendar week, day of the week, and state.
+FFCRA, Families First Coronavirus Response Act.
 Data sourced from Pichler et al.24